Build the Ultimate Get Home Bag that Will Get You to Safety

 The latter is a full size backpack that is a lot bigger than a Get Home Bag.
 A Bug Out Bag can typically carry enough goods to survive for a week or more in the wilderness, and could weigh fully packed anywhere from 60 – 100 pounds.
-Some bug out bags are heavy enough that they’re primarily designed as emergency kits for your car, and aren’t really meant to be carried like backpacks.
+Some bug out bags (or the even heavier INCH bags) are heavy enough that they’re primarily designed as emergency kits for your car, and aren’t really meant to be carried like backpacks.

 The focus of this article is on a three-day Get Home Bag, one you’ll carry in the trunk of your car or keep in your office or apartment in the city, as well as one you should consider giving to your children and even your elderly parents.

 Compared to a BoB, a Get Home Bag is much smaller, light weight, and will allow you to evacuate an area and not slow you down.
 The Get Home Bag is made for people who need to get somewhere in a hurry and want to make do with the least amount of supplies as possible.
 It’s worth noting that you can get survival kits that are essentially designed to be get home bags pre-packed for you.
 It’ll save you time, on the other hand you’ll end up paying more and you don’t have room for customization for your specific environment.
 Still, if you’re the busy type, it might make sense to take a look at one of these 72 hour survival kits which are basically pre-made, pre-packed get home bags.

 Essential Items for a Get Home Bag that will get you to safety